FluidTYPO3/vhs/README.md

 ![ViewHelpers](http://twitpic.com/show/full/ba3mnc.png)

-*Checkmarked ViewHelpers are currently finished, others are still in progress.*
+*Checkmarked ViewHelpers are currently finished, others are still in progress.
+ViewHelpers marked with a question mark icon are condition ViewHelpers which mean they support usage of f:then and f:else as child tags - and the "then" and "else" arguments, just like f:if does.*

 # Installation